-The School of Languages offers 23 languages in 24 different locations around the broader metropolitan area.
+The School of Languages offers 22 languages in more than 20 different locations around the broader metropolitan area.
 These lessons are carried out after school hours.

 For the most up-to-date list of languages, courses and Teaching Centres, please refer to the Years 7-12 Timetable which can be found on the School of Languages website at www.schooloflanguages.sa.edu.au